ahmadfahmiaizzat/sqlqueries/README.md

-# this project is about writing so queries on windows function
+# This project is about writing so queries on windows function